5 Reasons Your Oven Won’t Heat

 - Check that the oven’s ignitor is clean of any built-up residue or grime.
 If the ignitor appears clean you should also check the wires and connections for signs of damage.

 - If you can’t detect any problem signs through a visual inspection, it’s time to use a tool such as a multimeter to test for continuity through the oven’s ignitor.
-If you’re not comfortable working with such a tool, it may be time to call in a professional service technician. 💡Read more …
+If you’re not comfortable working with such a tool, it may be time to call in a professional service technician.
+More information about it in this article …

 Your Oven Needs Calibration